Menu

 End-of-Unit assessments:

 Each pupil for every unit will be assessed against the unit criteria.
+This then informs teaching.

 Parent/Carer Voice:

 In 2023, as our Sports' Day is a big part of our PE offer, we have been asking the parents/carers what they think of Sports' Day and how we can aim for all children to enjoy it.
-From 2024, we will be including a Parent/Carer Voice to further triangulate our impact across the PE curriculum.
+From 2024, we have been including a Parent/Carer Voice to further triangulate our impact across the PE curriculum.
 We know that our pupils love to share their day with their family members and therefore parents/carers have a good understanding of their children's interests.
 We want suggestions from everyone.

 Top